Martin Gilbert

 Sir Martin John Gilbert CBE FRSL (25 October 1936 – 3 February 2015) was a British historian and honorary Fellow of Merton College, Oxford.
-He was the author of eighty-eight books, including works on Winston Churchill, the 20th century, and Jewish history including the Holocaust.
+He was the author of 88 books, including works on Winston Churchill, the 20th century, and Jewish history including the Holocaust.

 He was a member of the Chilcot Inquiry into Britain's role in the Iraq War.

-Early life
+Early life and education

 Martin Gilbert was born in London, the first child of Peter Gilbert, a north London jeweller, and his wife, Miriam.
 The original family name was Goldberg.
-All four of his grandparents had been born in the Pale of Settlement in Tsarist Russia (today's Poland and Lithuania).
+All four of his grandparents were Jewish and had been born in the Pale of Settlement in the Russian Empire.
 Nine months after the outbreak of the Second World War, he was evacuated to Canada as part of the British efforts to safeguard children.
 Vivid memories of the transatlantic crossing from Liverpool to Quebec sparked his curiosity about the war in later years.

 After the war, Gilbert attended Highgate School, where he was taught history by the Balkan expert Alan Palmer, and politics by T. N. Fox.
 He described himself as being interested in "Jewish things" from a young age, noting that at school he "once or twice got in trouble for my Zionistic activities."
 He then completed two years of National Service in the Intelligence Corps before going on to study at Magdalen College at the University of Oxford.
 Gilbert graduated in 1960 with a Bachelor of Arts degree with first-class honours in modern history.
 One of his tutors at Oxford was A. J. P. Taylor.
 After his graduation, Gilbert undertook postgraduate research at St Antony's College, Oxford.